mohit2708/study1/python/python/1_python/9_numpy.md

 #### **NumPy Array Slicing**
 * Slicing in python means taking elements from one given index to another given index.
 * We pass slice instead of index like this: [start:end].
-* We can also define the step, like this: [start:end:step].
+* We can also define the step, like this: [start : end : step].
 * If we don't pass start its considered 0
 * If we don't pass end its considered length of array in that dimension
 * If we don't pass step its considered 1